International TerraStar: Model overview

 Sharing its cab with the International DuraStar, WorkStar, TranStar, and ProStar, the TerraStar is distinguished by its lower-profile hood (with smaller wheels on both axles) and cab.
 To create a lower mounting position for the cab, the fuel tanks were relocated from below the cab to behind it (remaining on the frame rails).
 The hood was fitted with a nearly flat grille and square sealed-beam headlights (similar to the WorkStar).

 As with the DuraStar and WorkStar, the model line was offered in a two-door cab alongside an extended cab and four-door crew cab; its chassis-cab design was manufactured for the fitment of rear bodies fitted by second-stage manufacturers.

 Powertrain details

 In contrast to the DuraStar, the TerraStar was sold with relatively few powertrain combinations.
 Through its entire production, the model line was offered with a MaxxForce 7 turbodiesel V8 paired with a Allison 1000 6-speed automatic.

 Originally configured solely with a single rear drive axle, four-wheel drive became available as an option in May 2013.

 In 2015, Navistar moved away from EGR-based emissions systems, leading to the discontinuation of the MaxxForce 7 engine.
-Effectively leaving the model line with no engine, International withdrew the model line after 2015 production.
+This effectively left the model line with no engine and International withdrew the model line after 2015 production ended.